Monday, September 04, 2023

 It is only when we understand what death is that we can realize the beauty of that figure which is so often used throughout both the scriptures written before and after Jesus' arrival, the sleep of death.
 Our Lord, speaking to his disciples, said: "Our friend Lazarus is sleeping," and when his disciples did not understand him, "then Jesus said to them plainly: Lazarus is dead.' " (John 11:11-14) Death is likened to sleep because it is a state of unconsciousness to be followed by an awakening.

 Perhaps, you, like so many of us, have had an experience where you have come home very tired and sleepy.
 You sit or lie down to rest somewhere.
 You shut your eyes then open them again, thinking to yourself: I was nearly asleep that time.'
-On looking at the clock however, you are surprised to see that you have been asleep for an hour!
-You thought you had simply closed my eyes for moment, and could hardly believe that any interval had elapsed.
+On looking at the clock however, you are surprised to see that you have been asleep for many minutes!
+You thought you had simply closed my eyes for a moment, and could hardly believe that any interval had elapsed.
 Why was that?
 Because the interval was a state of unconsciousness.
 You were asleep, and your sleep was a sound sleep because you were tired.
 It was as sound as death.
 That is the condition of the dead.
 When a person dies he closes his eyes, passes into a state of unconsciousness, and an interval elapses; it may be weeks, years, centuries, or even millenniums; but no matter how long, to that person the period is a complete blank.
 It is just like that hour of sleep mentioned above.
 In other words, to each one who is awakened on the resurrection day, it will be as if he had simply closed his eyes and the next moment opened them.
 That is the condition of the dead.
 They are completely unconscious.
 They "know not anything." -- Ecclesiastes 9:5.

 ==========